 Within a few years, the Pearl Street facility was cramped and overcrowded.
 At the time, male and female students were kept strictly separated, which was increasingly difficult and inconvenient as enrollment continued to grow.
 By 1836, 80 pupils needed to be accommodated, so the school built an addition to the mansion, nearly doubling its size.
 The boys lived and studied in the new wing, and the girls had the original house.
 The dining room was shared by the two departments, with girls entering from one end and the boys from the other.

 By 1839, overcrowding had once again become critical, and there was no more room to expand.
-A fairly new hotel building on Dorchester Heights in South Boston came on the market, and Colonel Perkins allowed the house on Pearl Street to be sold so that the hotel could be purchased.
-The school trustees were so grateful to Perkins that they named the school after him: Perkins Institution and Massachusetts Asylum for the Blind.
+A fairly new hotel building on Dorchester Heights in South Boston came on the market, and T. H. Perkins allowed the house on Pearl Street to be sold so that the hotel could be purchased.
+In appreciation for the generous support T.H.
+Perkins gave, both financially and in the larger community, the school took on his name in 1839, Perkins Institution and Massachusetts Asylum for the Blind.

 In the early 1850s, the city of Boston re-graded the streets around the campus, lowering them by 15 feet.
 The result was that Perkins was suddenly perched well above the street level, and a long stairway from the street to the front door had to be constructed.
 The lowering of the streets diminished the square yard of the lot by creating steep embankments that had to be fenced to prevent students from falling.
 In order to enlarge the playgrounds, an adjoining lot was purchased in 1855.

 The water supply in the building was unreliable.
 It never rose above the basement, and sometimes it failed altogether.
 The construction of the Cochituate reservoir didn’t remedy the problem, and it wasn’t until 1872 that the water pressure was sufficient to rise to all five floors of the building.